 Single image super-resolution aims to enhance the resolution and quality of a low-resolution image, which can be modelled by where P denotes downsampling by a factor of β .
-This is an ill-posed problem, as downsampling is a projection onto a lower-dimensional subspace.
-Early attempts exploited sampling theory (Li and Orchard, 2001) or natural image statistics (Sun et al., 2008).
-Later methods focused on learning mapping functions between the lowresolution and high-resolution images through sparse coding (Yang et al., 2010), locally linear regression (Timofte et al., 2013), self-examplars (Huang et al., 2015), etc. Since 2014, DNN-based methods have come to dominate this field as well (Dong et al., 2014).
-An efficient method of constructing a DNN-based mapping is to first extract features from the low-resolution input and then upscale them with sub-pixel convolution (Shi et al., 2016; Lim et al., 2017).
-Here, we followed this method in constructing a DNN-based function $f : \mathbb{R}^{\lfloor \frac{N}{\beta} \rfloor}$ $\mapsto \mathbb{R}^N$, with architecture specified in Fig. 4.
+This is an ill-posed problem, as downsampling is a projection onto a lower-dimensional subspace, and its solution must rely on some form of regularization or prior model.
+Early attempts exploited sampling theory (Li and Orchard 2001) or natural image statistics (Sun et al. 2008).
+Later methods focused on learning mapping functions between the low-resolution and high-resolution images through sparse coding (Yang et al. 2010), locally linear regression (Timofte et al. 2013), selfexemplars (Huang et al. 2015), etc. Since 2014, DNN-based methods have come to dominate this field as well (Dong et al. 2014).
+An efficient method of constructing a DNN-based mapping is to first extract features from the low-resolution input and then upscale them with sub-pixel convolution (Shi et al. 2016; Lim et al. 2017).
+Here, we followed this method in constructing a DNN-based function $f : \mathbb{R}^{\left\lfloor \frac{N}{\beta^2} \right\rfloor} \mapsto \mathbb{R}^N$, with architecture specified in Fig. 4.
 The loss is specified by